XWH-A/IMAGEdit/README.md

 ## 📨 Contact
-If you have any questions, please feel free to contact with me at xxx or shenfei29@nus.edu.sg.
+If you have any questions, please feel free to contact with whxu@njust.edu.cn at  or shenfei29@nus.edu.sg.